axonops/axonops-config-automation/README.md

 * `-"hello world"` - matches excluding `hello world`
 * `-hello -world` - matches excluding `hello` or `world`

 `source`: specifies the log source.
+This must match with one of the options available in the `Source` filter found in the Logs&Events view.

 ![Event Source](./assets/axonops-event-source.png)